Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

+Ced earned a bachelor's degree in communication studies in 1999.
+His interests include history, traveling, and

-Faced with a superior army, Liang famously directed Song troops by beating drums and personally leading her forces into battle, ultimately trapping and repelling the Jurchens.
-This episode is nowadays celebrated in Chinese culture and language as Liang Hong Yu Ji Gu Tui Jin Bing (梁紅玉擊鼓退金兵).
+    Today, this episode is celebrated in Chinese culture and language as Liang Hong Yu Ji Gu Tui Jin Bing (梁紅玉擊鼓退金兵).
 Her husband and her are also widely considered by the Chinese to be among the most courageous couple to have defended China.
 Frequently regarded too as the historical embodiments of patriotism.